Stackclash/5e-vault/3. The Party/Players/Yevelda Ovak.md

     advantage: false
 racialTraits:
   - name: Languages
-    description: 'You can speak, read, and write Common and one extra language.'
+    description: You can speak, read, and write Common and one extra language.
 classFeatures:
   - name: Spirit Seeker
     description: You can cast beast sense and speak with animals as rituals.